 Office Hours: 9 a.m. - 2 p.m.
 Tuesday-Friday

 What is United Christian Campus Ministry?

-United Christian Campus Ministry is an ecumenical ministry provided to the North Carolina Central University for over 40 years by more than twelve denominations.
+United Christian Campus Ministry is an ecumenical ministry provided to the North Carolina Central University for over 40 years involving more than a dozen denominations.
 United Christian Campus Ministry is for all members of the academic community.
 It is a means by which students, faculty, and administrative staff of the university may work together in living and expressing their respective religious beliefs.
 While affirming the unity of the Christian faith and sponsoring a program of common interest for all denominations, the United Christian Campus Ministry encourages individuals to participate in the life and worship of a local church in Durham.

 What is Our Mission?